fredbi/go-experiments/go-openapi/README.md

   1. Many smart things that have been polished after countless bug fixes and edge case reports should be factorized, e.g. name mangling subtleties reinjected into `swag/mangling`
   2. The template repo is another smart thing that should be factored out (and deserves to be maintained/improved/enriched in its own right)
   3. More `contrib` codegen alternatives should be added.
-The `stratoscale` approach was great, but came out as a single shot, unfortunately.
+The `Stratoscale` approach was great but came out as a single shot, unfortunately.
      Perhaps it is just too hard currently to deal with custom templating.
   4. The analysis of swagger types is a bit confusing: using `analysis` was the goal, but instead we get a type resolver that is super-difficult to follow
-  5. Model construction is super-hard to follow.
-Almost nobody dares messing with that part nowadays.
+  5. Model construction is super hard to follow.
+Almost nobody dares to mess with that part nowadays.
   6. codegen is very difficult to test and test code coverage is not very significant (regarding templates).
 We test "expected generated code" and only on a few occasions the actual behavior of the generated program.
      All this testing is fine but eventually, it made the product more and more rigid as testing against expected generated statements generates a lot of impacts on tests even with minor changes in templates
+  7. Hit a hard limit of the design when it comes to addressing fringe/edge cases such as polymorphism (only works with vanilla models), using fewer pointers (you don't really have a choice)
+  8. Confusing pointer/not pointer conventions as it depends on the type: parameters are nullable whenever not required (so you may check whether they were present or not) but schema types are nullable whenever they are required (because validation is carried out after unmarshaling).
+     It gets even more complicated when playing around with the few options available like omitempty and x-nullable.
 * code scan
   1. The main hypothesis is that code compiles so that we may analyze an AST.
 So far so good, but said AST is internally highly dependent on the go version used.
      Even though the introduction of "go toolchain" versioning significantly improved things, this is still fragile.
   2. The other main design of that part is that a lot of information is passed through formatted comments.
-Maybe too much as a matter of facts.
+Maybe too much as a matter of fact.
-  3. Comment parsing relies on regexp'es and is difficult to follow.
+  3. Comment parsing relies on regexp'es and is (very) difficult to follow.
   4. It is very difficult to test
   5. It is poorly tested and test code coverage is not significant at all